altoo-ag/akka-kryo-serialization/README.md

 * Supports transparent AES encryption and different modes of compression
 * Apache 2.0 license

+Note that this serializer is mainly intended to be used for akka-remoting and not for (long term) persisted data.
+The underlying kryo serializer does not guarantee compatibility between major versions.

 How to use this library in your project
 ---------------------------------------